-Fire Safety - Saint John's University (Collegeville, Minnesota)
+Fire Safety - SJU (Collegeville, Minnesota)

-As it strives to continually build a rich learning environment, Saint John's University also strives to provide a safe environment for all students, staff, and visitors.
+As it strives to continually build a rich learning environment, SJU also strives to provide a safe environment for all students, staff, and visitors.
 The Higher Education Opportunity Act of 2008 requires any institution maintaining on-campus student housing to create an annual fire safety report.
 The report is to include statistics regarding the number and causes of fires, the number of fire injuries and deaths and the value of property damage.
 It must also include information on each on-campus student housing fire safety system, the number of regular mandatory fire drills, fire safety policies, education programs, and plans for any needed fire safety improvements.

-The University developed this report to comply with this act and to better inform the Saint John's community students, prospective students, parents, faculty, and staff - about fire safety at our institution.
+SJU developed this report to comply with this act and to better inform the SJU community - students, prospective students, parents, faculty, and staff - about fire safety at our institution.
 It includes all of the required information on fires, preventative actions, campus guidelines, and training that is conducted to reduce the likelihood and impact of campus fires.

-Fire Protection at Saint John's University
+Fire Protection at SIU